openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/cell_cell_communication_source_target/README.md

 datasets with known ground truth interactions will become available, from which the limitations and advantages of the different CCC methods will be better understood.

+This subtask evaluates methods that predict interations between source cell types and target cell types.

 ## The metrics